 Let’s take a closer look at what account stapling means, and the changes to your employer super obligations as a result.

 The aim of stapling is to reduce the number of people holding multiple super accounts and having their super savings eroded by incurring multiple sets of fees and insurance premiums.

 What it means is that a person will open a super account when they first begin work, and that account will follow them from job to job (ie. is stapled to them) unless they otherwise make a choice.

 New starters to your business must still be provided with a Choice of Fund form where they can nominate their preferred super account or choose to join your default or preferred fund.
 An alternative to the standard Choice of Fund form is available for Nationwide Super employers – please contact your Business Development Manager for details or give us a call.

-If the new starter does not complete and return a Choice of Fund form, there will be a new obligation for you to identify their stapled fund by going to the Australian Taxation Office (ATO) Online Services.
+If the new starter does not complete and return a Choice of Fund form, you are obliged to identify their stapled fund by going to the Australian Taxation Office (ATO) Online Services.

 The ATO will advise you if the person has a stapled fund for you to then pay contributions to.
 If there is no stapled fund you can pay contributions to your default fund.

 Does stapling replace ‘Choice of fund’?

 No, stapling is not a replacement for choice of fund.
 You are still obliged to provide a Choice of Fund form to your new employees (or an equivalent document), and they can nominate a preferred fund by completing and returning that form.